(888) 595-9101 Call Now For Pricing and Availability

 5. Problems Driving

 People naturally savor their independence.
 Most people note that learning to drive was the start of their independent life.
 Just the action of being able to drive themselves provides opportunities and freedom.
 Therefore, it can be equally devastating to give up that freedom.
 It’s very difficult to admit that you are no longer able to safely drive.
 Discontinuing driving can limit access to events and the outside world.
 It can mean having to ask others to help seniors and they are no longer in charge of their own lives.
+The loss of driving privileges is often a painful but necessary step toward ensuring the safety of the senior and others on the road.

 Look for signs of scratches and dents on the senior’s car.
 Perhaps there have been tickets or accidents.